 - Current Year: Senior

 If any player was worthy of a jump to the SEC, it was Torrence.
-And a strong year at Florida could truly vault him into the early-round range of the NFL Draft.
-But looking at his traits, is he worthy of that kind of capital?
-Let’s find out.
+And his strong year at Florida could truly vault him into the early-round range of the NFL Draft.

 More impressive than Torrence’s raw power is how he channels and maximizes it.
 Torrence opens his hips through extensions to generate massive amounts of upper-body torque.
 He consistently gets full rotation when exerting power and can drive defenders into the dirt with devastating force.
 He’s a mauler who regularly imposes his will on defenders.

-Beyond his power element, Torrence has above-average functional athleticism.
-He has good straight-line explosiveness off the snap and can get upfield fairly quickly, carrying momentum into blocks.
+Beyond his power element, Torrence has a degree of functional athleticism.
+He flashes decent straight-line explosiveness off the snap and can get upfield effectively, carrying momentum into blocks.
 With his power capacity and initial burst, Torrence can easily generate displacement in the run game.
 And with his solid knee bend, he’s shown he can sink and drive into blocks with proper leverage.

-When his feet are in rhythm, Torrence is an above-average lateral athlete.
-He also brings enough hip flexibility to adjust his blocking angle mid rep. He can quickly rotate his hips to wall off defenders, as well as stack hip turns with good urgency.
+When his feet are in rhythm, Torrence has passable lateral mobility.
+He also brings enough hip flexibility to adjust his blocking angle mid-rep. He can quickly rotate his hips to wall off defenders, as well as stack hip turns with good urgency.
 In a phone booth, Torrence is an amped-up blocker.
 And he’s shown that he can climb the second level and stack blocks on the move.

 Run blocking is an area of strength for Torrence, but the Florida G also shows promise in pass protection.
 There, he keeps a wide base and can align his hips and quickly reset his base to match interior rushers.
 He leverages his feet nicely, with his back foot consistently placed to absorb rushes.
 He also flashes the ability to transfer his weight smoothly.

 Going further, Torrence flashes independent hand usage.
 He can extend violently and swat at opposing moves in rapid succession.
 The Florida G uses his length and violent extensions to prevent rushers from getting inside his frame.
-He can use independent one-arm extensions and re-load quickly, and more often than not, he has a great sense of timing with those extensions.
+He can use independent one-arm extensions and reload quickly.
+More often than not, he has a great sense of timing with those extensions.
 Torrence can snatch, latch, and roll into his base to stymie rushes.